Suzuki Kizashi

 The Suzuki Kizashi is a mid-size car manufactured by Japanese automaker Suzuki.
 It was unveiled in the United States on July 30, 2009.
 The Kizashi went on sale in Japan on October 21, 2009, in North America on December 1, 2009, and in Australia and New Zealand on May 11, 2010.
 It is the first mid-size Suzuki automobile sold in the Australian market.
 In February 2011, the Kizashi became available to the Indian market.
-The car was also available on European markets.
-In 2012, the Kizashi was also sold in the Iranian market.
+The car was also available in European markets.

-In December 2013, Suzuki announced that the Kizashi would be gradually discontinued on global markets, and would not get a successor.
-In December 2014, the production of the car ceased in the Sagara plant.
-Despite a good technical record, the car had suffered from poor sales because of the global financial crisis and Suzuki's withdrawal from the American and Canadian markets in 2013 and 2014, respectively.
+In December 2013, Suzuki announced that the Kizashi would be gradually discontinued in global markets, and would not get a successor.
+Despite a good technical record, the car had suffered from poor sales because of the Great Recession and Suzuki's withdrawal from the American and Canadian markets in 2013 and 2014, respectively.
+In December 2015, production of the car ceased in the Sagara plant.

 Etymology

 Kizashi (In kanji: 兆) is a Japanese word which means "something great is coming", "omen", "sign", or "warning".